blu246/todo-app/notes.md

 ## changes:
-- made the date picker more mobile friendly.
+- task search
-- fixed the fillers out of range error bug.
+  - highlighting matches

 ## dicussion
 <!-- - should "failed" state be done away with?
 Make the "failed" state apply to tasks that are not "done" by the end of the day? -->